OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 Step 3: Install the Anthropic Python Client

-What: Install the official Anthropic Python client library within your active virtual environment.
+What: Install the official Anthropic Python client library right into your active virtual environment.

-Why: This library provides the necessary functions and classes to interact with the Claude API, including sending messages, handling responses, and managing authentication.
+Why: This library is your gateway to Claude.
+It provides all the functions and classes you need to interact with the API, send messages, handle responses, and manage authentication.
+You can't talk to Claude without it.

 # Bash / Zsh / PowerShell / Cmd (after activating venv)